Charles Rogier: Early life

 Rogier was descended from a family settled in the department of the Nord in France, and was born in Saint-Quentin.
 His father, an officer in the French army, perished in the Russian Campaign of 1812.
 The family then moved to the Belgian city of Liège, where the eldest son, Firmin, held a professorship.
 Rogier studied law at the University of Liège and was admitted to the Bar.
 However, he devoted himself with greater zeal to journalistic campaigns against the Dutch rule in Belgium, which had been established by the Congress of Vienna in 1815.
 In 1824, in collaboration with his lifelong friends Paul Devaux and Joseph Lebeau, he founded the journal Mathieu Laensberg (afterwards Le Politique).
 With its ardent patriotism and its attacks on the Dutch administration, the journal soon achieved widespread influence.

 On the outbreak of the insurrection at Brussels in August 1830, Rogier went there with a militia of about 300 citizens from Liège.
-In Brussels he gained recognition as one of the most active among the patriot leaders, and his influence saved the town hall from pillage on 19 September.
+In Brussels, he gained recognition as one of the most active among the patriot leaders, and his influence saved the town hall from pillage on 19 September.
 Five days later a commission administrative was formed, of which Rogier became president.
 The measures of this body and of its successor, the gouvernement provisoire, soon freed the greater part of the country from the Dutch troops.
 In October Rogier was also sent to suppress an outbreak among the colliers of Hainaut Province.

 Political rise

 Rogier became a member of the provisional government established in October of the same year.
 He succeeded in arranging an armistice, and then reorganized the entire administration of Antwerp.
 He represented Liège in the Belgian National Congress, voted for the establishment of a hereditary monarchy, and induced the congress to adopt the principle of an elective second chamber.
 In the long-drawn debates on the bestowal of the crown he ranged himself on the side of Louis Philippe: he first supported the candidature of prince Otto of Bavaria, and on his rejection declared for Louis Philippe's son duc de Nemours, whose candidacy was declined by Louis.

 After the eventual election of Leopold I as King in June 1831, Rogier was made Governor of Antwerp, a post rendered difficult by the continued presence of Dutch troops in the citadel.
 In October 1832 he was made minister of the interior in the Goblet cabinet.
 In June 1833 he intervened in a quarrel in the chamber of deputies between Paul Devaux, then a minister, and the opposition leader, Alexandre Gendebien, and fought a duel in which he was severely wounded.
-During his term of office he carried, in the teeth of violent opposition, a law that established in Belgium the first railways on the continent of Europe, and thus laid the foundation of her industrial development.
-Owing to dissensions in the cabinet, he retired in 1834, together with Lebeau, and resumed the governorship of Antwerp.
+During his term of office, he carried, in the teeth of violent opposition, a law that established in Belgium the first railways on the continent of Europe, and thus laid the foundation of her industrial development.
+Owing to dissension in the cabinet, he retired in 1834, together with Lebeau, and resumed the governorship of Antwerp.